-10021 Balls Ford Road, Suite 100 Manassas, VA 20109 703.330.5300
+10021 Balls Ford Road, Suite 100 Manassas, VA 20109 703.330.5300 College of Technology

 The Manassas campus in located in Northern Virginia on Balls Ford Road.
 The location is a short drive or metro ride to our nation's capital, Washington DC.
 The location has an array of dining options within 20 minutes.